athul2200/Data_Structure_Sample_Works/README.md

-# 📚 Data Structures & Algorithms in C
+# 📚 Data Structures in C

 A collection of fundamental data structure and algorithm implementations written in **C**.
 These programs demonstrate core concepts such as stacks, queues, binary search trees, and expression evaluation — essential building blocks for computer science.